macbetthh/horiseon-mod1-challenge/README.md

 Snip of some of the CSS after refactoring \
 ![Screenshot](https://github.com/macbetthh/horiseon-mod1-challenge/blob/main/assets/cssSnip-readme.png "CSS Snip")

-Snip of the live page including the title showing in the tab on the browser \
+Snip of the live page including the title shown in the tab on the browser \
 ![Screenshot](https://github.com/macbetthh/horiseon-mod1-challenge/blob/main/assets/liveSnip-tabIncluded-readme.png "Live Page Snip")

 ## Credits